 Day 3, excursion number 2 of vacation in Puerto Plata was a 1/2 day City Tour.
-We started at the Tropical hotel, part of the Lifestyle Holidays Vacation Club and rode in a Mercedes van to our stops: the Puerto Plata Cable car going to Mount Isabel de Torres, The Brugal Factory, Amber Museum, Larimar factory, Independence Park, a Catholic Church, local souvenir shop and Fort San Filipe.
+We started at the Tropical hotel, part of the Lifestyle Holidays Vacation Club and rode in a Mercedes van to each stop.
+Read more as I share how what we did on the Puerto Plata City Tour.

 Stop number two was the Brugal Rum factory.
 If I had the option to not go in, I wouldn’t; it was pretty boring.
 The guide gave us a brief rundown of the Brugal company and how much rum is produced and distributed throughout the month and year.
-We then were escorted into the distillery to see bottles being packaged for 5 minutes.
-There also was a no video or picture policy inside.
-The only benefit of the tour was the ability to taste the different rums and purchase at a cheaper price than duty free.
+A benefit of the tour was tasting and purchasing the different rum flavors.

 Check my video below showing highlights of the City Tour:

 What has been your favorite domestic or international city tour?